 M1R – With left needle pick up strand between 2 stitches back to front.
 Knit through front loop

-Disclaimer: This page contains affiliate links.
-If you choose to make a purchase after clicking a link, I may receive a commission at no additional cost to you.
-Thank you for your support!
+This post may contain affiliate links.
+If you choose to purchase through one of them, I may earn a small commission at no extra cost to you.

 Comments are closed.